ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

    - Uploaded via API, not compiled in
    - Automatically versioned and adjusted by feedback

-This architecture makes PersonaKit a domain-agnostic service that any application can use via API calls.
+This architecture makes PersonaKit domain-agnostic infrastructure that agents can use to model and adapt to specific users.

 ## v0.1 Scope